 Big Picture Fest

-The three day festival will bring the community together with experienced street artists, who have been commissioned to transform drab walls in high profile locations across Frankston’s city centre.
+The three day festival in 2018 has brought the community together with experienced street artists, who have been commissioned to transform drab walls in high profile locations across Frankston’s city centre.

-Headlined by a significant piece by international street artist Smug from Glasgow, the program includes:
+2018 was headlined by a significant piece by international street artist Smug from Glasgow.

 Meet the experienced artists working in Frankston during the Big Picture Fest: